 Step 1: Establish a team of professionals……..

 Since so many important financial decisions are being made in such a short window of time, we strongly recommend that each spouse surround themselves with a team of professionals that they like and trust.
-That team of professionals usually consists of an attorney /mediator, accountant, therapist, and a financial planner, you may even decide to talk to a company such as Loan Authority Best Money Lender in Singapore for further information on what other help is out there.
+That team of professionals usually consists of an attorney /mediator, accountant, therapist, and a financial planner.
 Even though the divorce process can be stressful and sometimes scary, surrounding yourself with a knowledgeable team of advisors will help you to better understand your current situation, the options available to you, and to help you better prepare for life after the divorce is final.

 Step 2: Identify your assets and debts………….